-We are very excited to have two head chefs from Sydney leading our team for Meals in the Fields this Spring.
+We were very excited to have two head chefs from Sydney leading our team for Meals in the Fields this Spring.

-Locked in for lunch on Sunday October 29th are Carla Jones, former head chef at 4 Fourteen, who will be joined by her partner, Richie Dolan, former head chef from Chiswick, to create a sumptuous meal featuring the best produce from across our region.
+Locked in for lunch on Sunday October 29th were Carla Jones, former head chef at 4 Fourteen, who was joined by her partner, Richie Dolan, former head chef from Chiswick, who created a sumptuous meal featuring the best produce from across our region.

 Both chefs are well schooled in the paddock to plate and nose to tail cooking principles, and have recently relocated to Sawtell where Carla was raised to raise their own family.
-We are very pleased to have them at our event prior to launching their café in Sawtell early this summer.
+We were very pleased to have them at our event prior to launching their café The Hilltop Store Cafe in Sawtell early in the new year.

 Carla and Richie are both looking forward to working with local producers and showcasing their produce, having spent time venturing out to meet local artisans to source suppliers for their new venture.

-As one of the closing events for this year’s Tastings on Hastings Food and Wine Festival, Meals in the Fields will certainly ensure the weekend finishes on a high, saving the best for last.
+As one of the closing events for this year’s Tastings on Hastings Food and Wine Festival, Meals in the Fields certainly ensured the weekend finished on a high, saving the best for last.

 Now in it’s sixth year, Meals in the Fields is a truly authentic paddock to plate dining experience, set in the fields that much of the food that is presented has been raised in.
 Previous occasions have seen the likes of Clayton Donovan (Wild Kitchen), Drew Woolnough (Drury Lane Eatery) and Simon Livingston (Bent on Food) man the pans in the kitchen.